-Newton Housing Authority is a Public Housing Agency in Newton, Massachusetts that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 31st, 2020, Newton Housing Authority has 1 waiting lists that are open now or opening soon.
+Newton Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of November 25th, 2020, Newton Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Waiting List Statuses

 |Massachusetts Housing Choice Voucher Centralized